Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Method

 \section{Method}

 In this section, we introduce our framework to learn visual embodied tracking in an offline manner.
-First, we employ the visual foundation models (DEVA~\cite{cheng2023tracking} or SAM-Track~\cite{cheng2023segment}) to build a generalizable text-conditioned semantic segmentation mask as state representation and a multi-level expert generation strategy to generate diverse dataset.
+First, we employ the visual foundation models, e.g., DEVA~\cite{cheng2023tracking} or SAM-Track~\cite{cheng2023segment}, to build a generalizable text-conditioned segmentation mask as state representation and a multi-level expert generation strategy to collect diverse demonstrations.
 At the end, we train a recurrent policy network via offline reinforcement learning, e.g., Conservative Q-learning~\cite{kumar2020conservative}.